 Communications is a growing field with a variety of career opportunities for graduates.

-Central Penn's Communications program provides students with the skills and experiences needed to be able to communicate effectively in the world of journalism, public relations, desktop publishing and photojournalism.
+Central Penn's Communications program provides students with the skills and experiences needed to be able to communicate effectively in the world of public relations, desktop publishing, journalism, and photojournalism.

-- Communicate effectively both orally and in writing. - Differentiate between acceptable and unacceptable media copy by applying industry standards. - Meet entry-level requirements in journalism, public relations, advertising, photojournalism, and desktop publishing. - Understand and use new media to effectively promote a positive message about a professional organization to the public. - Demonstrate professionalism in both dress and demeanor. - Develop and present a professional portfolio.
+- Communicate effectively orally and in writing. - Differentiate between acceptable and unacceptable media copy by applying industry standards. - Meet entry-level requirements in public relations, advertising, desktop publishing, journalism and photojournalism. - Understand and use new media to effectively promote a positive message about a professional organization to the public. - Demonstrate professionalism in dress and demeanor. - Develop and present a professional portfolio.